Overview

 Separately managed accounts are often distinct from other accounts and bonds purchased may not be

-separately managed accounts may not be appropriate for pooled investment vehicles due to similar
+managed accounts may not be appropriate for pooled investment vehicles due to similar factors described

 ITEM 13 – REVIEW OF ACCOUNTS

-by a variety of factors including, but not limited to changes in general economic and market conditions,
+a variety of factors including, but not limited to changes in general economic and market conditions, analyst

 managers.